bricomp/Nextion-Library/README.md

 Within this code I want to turn valves on or off.
 The number returned by the Nextion contains  the valve to be moved and whether it should be opened or closed (0 or 1).

-If you have handled the Nextion response fully then set *needsResponse* to *false*.
+In your code added to "respondToReply", if you have handled the Nextion response fully then set *needsResponse* to *false*.

 Below is the listing for *respondToReply*.